nuzcraft/vim-jam-3/README.md

 - [x] make it so the ring adds a funky shader to the screen
 - [x] make it so putting on the ring adds or removes collisiosn and blocks
 - [x] make it so putting on the ring changes the player sprite
+- [x] camera follows the player, but is bound to an area
+- [ ] new sprites for hidden blocks - make them glow blue
+- [ ] allow the player to double jump only when power coin is activated
+- [ ] add water pits
+- [ ] add death animation (maybe like mario when he falls in a pit?)
+- [ ] add spikes
+- [ ] create 3 mini levels to showcase movement + power coin
+  - [ ] power coin shows hidden blocks
+  - [ ] power coin hides secret blocks
+  - [ ] power coin allows you to double jump